CyberAngelB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. A script that nprints "hello World" followed by a new line
 1. A script that displays a confused smiley
+2. A script that display the content of /etc/passwd